mike99mac/minimy-mike99mac/README.md

 - Install and configure Linux
 - Install a toolbox written for Minimy
 - Install and customize Minimy
+- Install a daemon to send messages when buttons are pressed (if your enclosure has physical buttons)
 - Start using your new personal voice assistant!

 That sounds easy, right?